-- 28. (1) A warrant under the hand of the judge or magistrates' court by whom any person is sentenced to imprisonment, ordering that the sentence be carried out in any prison within the Gilbert Islands, shall be issued by the sentencing judge or magistrates' court, and shall be full authority to the officer in charge of such prison and to all other persons for carrying into effect the sentence described in such warrant. - (2) Except where otherwise provided in this Code or otherwise ordered by the court, every sentence shall be deemed to commence from and to include the whole of the day on which it was pronounced. - (3) Every warrant for the execution of any sentence may be issued either by the judge or magistrates' court passing, sentence or by the successor in office. - (4) The court may at any time amend any defect in substance or in form, in any order or warrant, and no omission or error as to the time and place, and no defect in form in any order or warrant given under this Code, shall be held to render void or unlawful any act done or intended to be done.
+(5) A warrant under the hand of the Judge or Magistrate by whom any person is sentenced to imprisonment, ordering that the sentence be carried out in any prison within Solomon Islands, shall be issued by the sentencing Judge or Magistrate, and shall be full authority to the officer in charge of such prison and to all other persons for carrying into effect the sentence described in such warrant.
+Subject to the provisions of this section every sentence shall be deemed to commence from and to include the whole of the day on which it was pronounced except where otherwise provided in this Code or otherwise ordered by the court.
+LN 46A of 1978